 The Napa Police Department has extensive experience with Traffic Safety Grants.

-The Traffic Bureau Sergeant administers 4 OTS grants and assisted the Napa County Probation Department in obtaining their DUI grant in FFY 2023/2024.
-In FFY 2022/2023 the Napa Police Department utilized over 90% of the funds allocated and completed most of their objectives.
+- The department was awarded the Cannabis Tax Fund Grant for 2024/2025 and is currently on track to accomplish our objectives. - 3 Office of Traffic Safety grants were awarded in FFY 2025 and we are on track to accomplish our objectives. - 4 Office of Traffic Safety grants were awarded in FFY 2024 and assisted the Napa County Probation Department in obtaining their DUI grant. - 1 Office of Traffic Safety grant was awarded in FFY 2023 the Napa Police Department utilized over 90% of the funds allocated and completed most of their objectives.

 The department has the staff to report and administer the grant.
 Our Administration Management Analyst is available to exercise financial support while the Traffic Bureau Sergeant administers the day-to-day operations.
 We utilize electronic time reporting with the ability to track grant activity hours.
 The City of Napa executive staff and Napa City Council support the mission of the Traffic Bureau "To Reduce Injury and Fatal Collisions in the City of Napa."